Hendrik George de Perponcher Sedlnitsky: Family life

 Perponcher married Adelaide, countess Van Reede on 2 October 1816.
-They had three sons and a daughter.
+They had three sons, including Wilhelm von Perponcher-Sedlnitzky, and a daughter.
 The three sons all went into Prussian government service and achieved high rank.

 Early career

 Perponcher entered the service of the Dutch Republic as a cadet in a regiment of dragoons in 1788.
 He was promoted to captain in 1792, and appointed aide-de-camp to Prince Willem George Frederik of Orange-Nassau, a younger son of stadtholder William V, Prince of Orange.
 With him he took part in the campaigns of the War of the First Coalition (he saved the Prince's life at the battle of Werwick of 13 September 1793) until the Republic was overrun by the revolutionary French armies and the Batavian Republic was proclaimed in 1795.
 Perponcher then followed his master into Austrian service, where Prince Frederik became a general.
 He was wounded at the siege of Kehl.

 When Prince Frederik died on 6 January 1799 in Padua during an Austrian campaign in Italy, Perponcher transferred his allegiance to the British.
 He obtained a commission in a regiment of Jäger in British pay as a major.
 This regiment was sent to Egypt to fight the French in the Egypt and Syria Campaign of 1800-1801.
 He was wounded at the Battle of Alexandria.
 In 1804 he transferred as a major to Dillon's Regiment, which he soon thereafter commanded as a lieutenant-colonel in the Malta garrison.

 In 1808 he was put in charge of the Loyal Lusitanian Legion as a colonel in the Peninsular War.
 He did not see action there, however, because he was recalled to England to become chief-of-staff of the Earl of Rosslyn's's light division in the Walcheren Campaign of 1809, where he saw action against his Dutch compatriots (now part of the Kingdom of Holland).
 After that campaign ended he resigned his British commission under threat of forfeiture of his Dutch possessions by Napoleon I of France, who annexed the Netherlands in 1810 and frowned on his new subjects serving in hostile armies.

 Though without official duties, he was very active in Orangist circles during the next few years, which explains why he was selected as one of the emissaries of the Van Hogendorp triumvirate (that seized power in October 1813, in the Netherlands) to Prince William to invite him to become Sovereign Prince of the Netherlands.
 The Prince soon afterwards promoted him to major-general and put him in charge of the nascent new Dutch army.
 He led the campaign against the retreating French, and besieged the fortresses of Gorinchem, Bergen op Zoom, and Antwerp in late 1813 and early 1814.
 After the First Peace of Paris in 1814 he was for the first time appointed Dutch minister plenipotentiary at the Prussian court in Berlin.